Living in Ashford

 County Square is the place for all your high street brands and appealing independent and chain stores can be found the adjacent streets and within the council-owned Park Mall.
 Elwick Place will add more restaurants, a cinema and hotel right in the heart of the town.

-Blending the traditional high street experience with modern lifestyle, you’ll be able to visit local, independent stores, restaurants and cafes, and enjoy a monthly farmers’ market.
+Blending the traditional high street experience with modern lifestyle, you’ll be able to visit local, independent stores, restaurants and cafes.

 There are seasonal activities for families, young people and culture lovers from Splashes of Summer events to the Ashford Snowdogs Arts Trail and the annual Create Festival!
 For more information on events in Ashford, visit Love Ashford.

 The Council’s proactive attitude was praised by High-Street Minister Jake Berry and is being shown as an example of the Great British High Street revival.

 Parks, lakes and riversides…Ashford has over 47 acres of open spaces across the town and its surrounding areas in the Ashford Green Corridor.
 Pick your park and explore the Kent countryside throughout the seasons!

 If you’d rather spend the day by the water, then the Conningbrook Lakes Country Park is a great option for a day out.

 You can also spend time in the Singleton Environment Centre, a unique space located next to 15 hectares of woodland, where you’ll be able to enjoy activities all year-round, as well as spot beautiful Kent wildlife around you.